Fallout From Senegal Unrest Hits Economy - UrduPoint

 Fallout From Senegal Unrest Hits Economy

-Dakar, June 6 (UrduPoint / Pakistan Point News - 6th Jun, 2023 ) :As Senegales struggle with the aftermath of deadly protests sparked by the conviction of an opposition leader, attention is shifting to the impact on the nation's economy.
+Dakar, June 6 (UrduPoint / Pakistan Point News - 7th Jun, 2023 ) :As Senegalese struggle with the aftermath of deadly protests sparked by the conviction of an opposition leader, attention is shifting to the impact on the nation's economy.

 The West African state has long surfed on its reputation for stability in a region plagued by coups.